Southport

 Shops & Shopping Centres

-Wayfarers Arcade on Lord Street is one of several fabulous covered shopping arcades in Southport.
-The Grade II listed Victorian arcade features over 30 specialist and shops under a fantastic glass roof.
-Other shopping centres include Marble Place on Chapel Street, Cambridge Walks, and the Royal Arcade.
+Wayfarers Arcade on Lord Street is one of several fabulous covered shopping arcades in the town.
+The Grade II listed Victorian arcade features over twenty shops under a fantastic glass roof.

-Retail parks include Ocean Plaza on the seafront, Central 12 Shopping Park near the train station, and Meols Kop Retail Park and Kew Retail Park on the A570.
+Retail parks include Ocean Plaza, Central 12 Shopping Park, Meols Cop Retail Park, and Kew Retail Park.

 Transport